 However, the measurements of both L and T are subject to experimental errors, perhaps better called uncertainties, and the question we want to answer here is, "What is the uncertainty in our computed value of g?"
-There is uncertainty in g due to uncertainty in g due to uncertainty in g due to uncertainty in g.
-These uncertainties could be due to the finite size of the smallest scale divisions (on the meter stick or clock) or to the fact that multiple readings of an indicating device are not all the same, or to the fact that a needle on a scale fluctuates as one tries to read it.
-For example, suppose L has been measured to be 0.96 m with an uncertainty of $\Delta L = 0.01$ m, and L has been measured to be 1.97 s with an uncertainty of L of L and L can be computed by calculating L which we call L can be computed by calculating L which we call L can be length 0.97 m (or 0.95 m) and subtracting.
+There is uncertainty in g due to uncertainty in T. These uncertainties could be due to the finite size of the smallest scale divisions (on the meter stick or clock) or to the fact that multiple readings of an indicating device are not all the same, or to the fact that a needle on a scale fluctuates as one tries to read it.
+For example, suppose L has been measured to be 0.96 m with an uncertainty of $\Delta L = 0.01$ m, and T has been measured to be 1.97 s with an uncertainty of $\Delta T = 0.02$ s.
+The uncertainty in g due to uncertainty in g, which we call g, can be computed by calculating g twice, once using the length 0.96 m and again using the length 0.97 m (or 0.95 m) and subtracting.
 Thus,